MENU

 The proposed Hobbs Bay Marina is an exciting new addition to the Whangaparaoa Peninsula.
 Early concept plans include:

-• Around 310 marina berths, including 10 for superyachts
+• Around 350 marina berths, including some superyacht berths

 • A membership-based boat ramp with trailer parking